 Sally didn't let matters rest there.
 She had the case appealed on the ground that Jack was mentally ill.
-She paid for its upkeep.
-Then she adopted and has educated Lottie's eldest child, Mary Charlotte Pickford.
+She

-The well known quotation from the Good Book brings forth a resounding "yes" from the big-hearted Hollywood film folk
+The well known quotation from the Good Book brings forth a resounding "yes" from the big-hearted Hollywood film folk won her point and he was sent to a sanitarium for observation.
+Eventually, he was granted a new trial at which the charge was reduced to one of receiving stolen property.

-It's amazing, the number of stars who are helping their kin along-and they're doing it on the quiet, not for effect
+It's amazing, the number of stars who are helping their kin along-and they're doing it on the quiet, not for effect with one year in the county jail.
+In hard-earned cash, the affair cost Sally \$35,000, to say nothing of the salary lost.